 The “TLA” –

 A government agency buried so deep in the black world, only a few ever knew it’s official title.
 What was once a tongue-in-cheek moniker is now the only name anyone remembers – thus, the TLA as we know it was born.
-Founded in the mid-20th century to deal with an ever-growing epidemic of ‘irreproducible phenomena’, today the TLA has amassed quite a bit of intelligence about the Inspired world.
+Founded in the mid-20th century to deal with an ever-growing epidemic of ‘irreproducible phenomena’ in government research projects, today the TLA has amassed quite a bit of intelligence about the Inspired world.
 When a particularly concerning mad invention or inspired group poses a threat to national security, their job is to step in, shut it down, and clean up the mess afterwards.
 Impressive for a group that, until very recently, was staffed entirely by mortals unable to even safely interact with the phenomena they encountered (and done on a government budget, too).
+Impressive enough that they’ve started to attract attention.

 Lemuria –

 All Geniuses are insane, but some are more insane than others – and like it that way.
-Lemuria is one of the two main governing bodies among the Inspired community, and is defined by the conviction that the Inspired can see a truth beyond mundane science, and can offer direction and enlightenment to the mortal realm through their theories and creations.
-How that conviction manifests is… varied.
-Modern Lemuria is eccentric, passionate, and (much to the annoyance of its detractors) incredibly well-resourced.
-But it has a dark history – the old Lemuria committed travesties in the name of shaping humanity’s future, until it was crushed in the Invisible War in the mid-20th century.
+Lemuria is one of the two main governing bodies among the Inspired community, and is defined by the conviction that Inspiration is the ability to see a truth beyond mundane science, one that can offer direction and enlightenment to the mortal realm through their theories and creations.
+How that conviction manifests is… highly variable.
+Modern Lemuria is eccentric, passionate, and (much to the annoyance of its enemise) incredibly well-resourced.
+But it has a dark history – the old Lemuria committed travesties in the name of shaping humanity’s future, until it was crushed by the Peerage in the Invisible War in the mid-20th century.
 Lemuria is divided into five ‘baramins,’ each with their own philosophical core.

 • The Atomists – Believers in a better tomorrow, who see technology as the solution to humanity’s problems, and progress as non-negotiable.